zsonline/subscription-manager/README.md

 ## Getting started

-1. The projects main **configuration** is stored in `settings/`.
+1. The project's main **configuration** is stored in `settings/`.
 It is divided into development and production settings.
 Secret variables, however, are not stored in there.
 Instead, they are read from the environment.
 Either you set these values each time manually or you make use of a `.env` file.
 To do so copy `.env.example` to `.env` and complete it.
 Its content is loaded when running the application.

 2. Make all **database migrations** by typing `python manage.py makemigrations` and apply them to the database: `python manage.py migrate`.
-You can optionally load some default data into the database, such as default subscription plans: `python manage.py loaddata plans`.
+You can optionally load some default data into the database, such as the default subscription plans: `python manage.py loaddata plans`.

 3. Start the **development server**: `python manage.py runserver`.